mohammedowais2492/covey.town/FEATURES.md

 1. Create and Join a new room or an existing one.
 2. Select a particular player to direct message.
 3. Send and receive text in the chat to one particular online player.
-4. When a user gets in proximity of another player, the nearby players section shows the player's name as a clickable button.
+4. When a user gets in proximity of another player, the nearby players section shows the player's name as a clickable button in the upper part of the chatbox section.
 5. Click the nearby player's button in order to send a private DM to the player visible to only sender and receiver.

 #### Feature 3 (Chat with one player by choosing from dropdown list):